riccardo-giomi/rails-7.1-quickstart/templates/base/README.md

 see that there are no shenenigans.
 Also please remember to remove the file when it's not needed or wanted anymore.

-Note: comments in the .railsrc file seem to not behave correctly on the current Rails version, so the current `_railsrc` file does not have any.

 ### Rails new away

 As long as the quickstart's `.railsrc` file is available, running `rails new <app>`